MicrosoftDocs/sql-docs/docs/relational-databases/logs/troubleshoot-a-full-transaction-log-sql-server-error-9002.md

  - Replication or availability group synchronization that is unable to complete

 If no recent transaction log history is indicated for the database with a full transaction log, the solution to the problem is straightforward: resume regular transaction log backups of the database.
+For more information and a script to review backup history, see the section [Backing up the log](#backing-up-the-log) in this article.

 ## Resolving a full transaction log